project-origin/wallet/README.md

 OpenSource project to create a service which can hold users wallet for managing Granular Certificates across multiple registries.

-The name `OriginVault` is a play on words, where `Origin` links to the project's name, while `Vault` references a banks vault storing many owners asset in a secure manner.
+The name `OriginVault` is a play on words, where `Origin` links to the project's name, while `Vault` references a banks vault storing many owners assets in a secure manner.

 ## tl:dr